Have your say on development applications

 Some documents on this page need Adobe Reader to view or print them.
 You can download Adobe Reader for free.

 You can also keep your personal details from being published online during the application assessment stage by using the Development Application Submission Form (PDF - 60kb).
 This form can be submitted in person at any Regional Business Centre or by mail:

 Council will acknowledge receipt of the submission in writing, within approximately one week.

 You can check the status of an application and view your submission and others at any time by searching for it via PD Online.
 It is possible to amend or revise your submission before the closing date for submissions and you can withdraw your submission up until Council makes its final decision.

-- everyone who wrote a submission; or
+- everyone who wrote a properly made submission, or

 This advice will occur following the applicant's appeal period of 20 business days after the decision.

-Submitters have the legal right to appeal Council’s decision on an impact assessable application through the Planning & Environment Court.
+Submitters have the legal right to appeal Council’s decision on an impact assessable application through the Planning and Environment Court.
 Council advises submitters in writing about the time period for an appeal to be submitted.